-To complete the H2O Now You Know badge, have your students reflect on what they discovered.
+To complete the H2O Now You Know badge, have your students use their journals to help them reflect on what they discovered.
 We would love to see pictures of their desalination experiments and water cycle comic strips.
 Please email pictures to educationemail@discoverycube.org.